Homer G. Balcom: Life and career

 Balcom married Gertrude McCrum.
 They had one daughter, Gertrude Marie.
 She often accompanied her father to engineering and social functions.

 During World War I he volunteered to engineer steel ships for U.S. government at the Hog Island, Pennsylvania shipyards.
 Because of his contributions, 122 military vessels were built for the war effort at Hog Island, the most of any shipyard by a wide margin.

-Although most of his notable works are in USA he also designed buildings outside of the US.
+Although most of his notable works are in the US, he also designed buildings outside of the US.
 Examples include the Louvain University Library in Belgium, Devonshire House in London and YMCA's building in Jerusalem.

 Balcom died July 3, 1938, at age 68.
 He had checked into the hospital four days earlier for a heart ailment.
 Masonic funeral services were held at his residence, 65 Calumet Avenue, Hasting-on-Hudson, and afterward he was buried at Sleepy Hollow Cemetery, Tarrytown, New York.

 Legacy

 In 1996, the ASCE Metropolitan Section (ASCE/Metro) established the Homer Gage Balcom Award: "To be presented to an individual who has demonstrated a lifetime of excellence in the structural engineering of buildings, along with advances in the state-of-the-art and a commitment to the advancement of the structural engineering profession."